 - a.
 Call and signal dead ball if necessary, and; - b.
 Award 5 penalty runs to the batting side (see Law 42.17). - c.
-Inform the other umpire, the batsmen at the wicket and as soon as possible the captain of the batting side of what has occurred. - d.
-Report the occurrence to the ICC Tournament Referee who shall take such action as is considered appropriate against the captain and the team concerned under the ICC Code of Conduct for ICC Development Program Events and Women's International Matches.
+Inform the other umpire, the batter at the wicket and as soon as possible the captain of the batting side of what has occurred.

+d.
+Report the occurrence to the ICC Tournament Referee who shall take such action as is considered appropriate against the captain and the team concerned under the ICC Code of Conduct.

-42.9 Law 42.10 - Batsman Wasting Time
+42.9 Law 42.10 - Batter Wasting Time